Estey Symposium on Consumer Debt: Challenges and Solutions

 About the conference:

 Consumer credit markets have long created challenges for lawyers and policymakers.
-Regulators have tried several tools, including disclosure and price caps, aimed at striking an appropriate balance between providing broad access to consumer credit and making it affordable and safe.
+Regulators have tried many tools, including disclosure and price caps, aimed at striking an appropriate balance between providing broad access to credit and making it affordable and safe.
+As overall debt loads rise and consumer debt is increasingly used to finance everyday expenses, these challenges are as pressing as ever.

 Keynote: Usury Law and Economic Populism